veracity/veracity-documentation/sections/dataworkbench/authentication.md

 ## API key
 To get the API key:
-1. In your Data Workbench workspace, select the **API Integrations** tab.
+1. In your Data Workbench workspace, select the **API management** tab.
 2. In the left sidebar, select a service account or [create a new service account](apiintegrations.md).
 3. Find the **API key**, and copy it.